-Simonside Primary School
+Simonside Primary School Mathematics

-Maths Policy

-Rationale

-At Simonside Primary School we envisage a culture of high achievement in Maths.
-There needs to be a belief by all that high achievement is possible and all children should aim to maximise their potential and that any potential barriers to learning in Maths are overcome.
+At Simonside Primary School we believe that high achievement is possible, all children should aim to maximise their potential and that any potential barriers to learning in Maths are overcome.

 We want to deliver a high-quality mathematics education founded upon the three aims of the 2014 National Curriculum.
+These are:

-These are to achieve fluency with regards to calculation, to be able to reason about the maths content children have learned, and to apply these skills to solve increasingly more complicated problems.
-Most important of all, children leave Simonside Primary School equipped with the Mathematical Skills required to successfully apply these to future studies and eventually in the work place.
+Fluency [∼] to achieve fluency with regards to calculation

+Reasoning ~ to be able to reason about the maths content children have learned Problem Solving ~ to apply maths skills to solve increasingly more complicated problems.

+Most important of all, we aim for children to leave Simonside Primary School equipped with the Mathematical Skills required to successfully apply their understanding to future studies and eventually in the work place.